Pumprlfl/Code2/README.md

 seperating objects from the main programm and making them do their own functionalities

 Vererbung (inheritance):
-superclasses passing down all their attributes and methods down to their subclasses
+superclasses passing down all their attributes and methods down to their subclasses all subclasses are of the type of the

 Polymorphie (polymorphism):
 one thing can take different forms, Subclasses can take the form of their Superclass when you for example put the subclasses in an Array of the of your superclass